What Is An Example Of A Monopoly

 Regulators around the world are grappling with how to address the unique challenges posed by these digital giants.
 Traditional anti-trust laws, designed for industries like oil and manufacturing, may not be well-suited to address the complexities of the digital marketplace.
 Issues such as data privacy, network effects, and the role of algorithms in shaping consumer behavior are all factors that regulators must consider.

 One emerging trend is the use of data as a source of monopoly power.
 Companies that collect vast amounts of data about their users may be able to use this data to gain a competitive advantage, making it difficult for smaller firms to compete.
-Regulators are exploring ways to ensure that data is not used to create or maintain monopolies.
+Regulators are exploring ways to check that data is not used to create or maintain monopolies.

 Tips and Expert Advice on Identifying and Navigating Monopolies